TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/model_design/population-synthesis/index.md

 ### Starting a Run

 After the required input configuration has been finalized, the population synthesis procedure can be run.
-The file `run.py` is the main python script that begins the synthesis procedure.
-These steps involve reading the input data and configuration settings.
-This information is then used to create and process the required database tables used by PopSyn3.
+The application is started by running the python module.

+> python -m gtamodeL_popsyn

+> [!NOTE]
+> Use the -h flag to see command line switches available.
+(Documentation TODO)

 > [!NOTE]
 > Please ensure that your MySQL server is started before starting the synthesis procedure.